 Senior thesis: Vegetation of The Dome, a Mountain in Vermont

 Research Entomologist and Lead Scientist, U.S. Department of Agriculture, Agricultural Research Service, Invasive Insect Biocontrol and Behavior Laboratory, Beltsville, Maryland, February 2002 to present.
-Lead Scientist for the current 5-year project on insect management for small farms and urban gardens, with emphasis on cole crops and cucurbits, and focal pest species of cucumber beetles, and true bugs such as harlequin bug, squash bugs, and brown marmorated stink bug.
+Lead Scientist for the current 5-year project, "Urban Small Farms and Gardens Pest Management" with emphasis on cole crops and cucurbits, and focal pest species of cucumber beetles, and true bugs such as harlequin bug, squash bugs, and brown marmorated stink bug.

 Principal Agricultural Scientist, originally Agricultural Scientist, Ocean Spray Cranberries Inc., Lakeville, Massachusetts, 1995-2001.